-All of theme ideally needs high frequency resolution and stability.
+All of them prefer high frequency resolution and stability.
 Wide observation bandwidth in hundreds of MHz is usually desirable for easier differentiation of source types.

-1) Most of astronomy-related discoveries in the last fifty years came from radioastronomy.
+Most of astronomy-related discoveries in the last fifty years came from radioastronomy.

 1.3 Required receiver parameters